Cross Browser Testing in Selenium: A Complete Guide

 By Testim,

-When it comes to an application, there are two kinds of user activity: the kind you can control and the kind you can’t.
-Irrespective of these actions, you need to build your application to work for all valid cases.
 The users’ choice of browsers is something that’s out of your control.
 You have to make sure that your application works perfectly on all browsers; otherwise, you might lose business.
 And cross-browser testing is a way to identify issues in your application when accessed from different browsers.

 This post will look at what Selenium is and why using Selenium is beneficial for cross-browser testing.
 Then we’ll look at some Python Selenium examples and see cross-browser testing with Selenium in action.
 But before that, let’s understand why we need cross-browser testing.